 Google Stadia Controller details

 While there’s no Stadia console, there is an official Stadia controller.
 The idea is that you’d access Stadia like Netflix or YouTube, pick up the controller and start playing.
 The key is that the Stadia controller connects directly to the Stadia service via Wi-Fi and not via the device you’re playing on, allowing for a more seamless transition between devices and, crucially, reduced input lag.

-The controller itself looks like a cross between the Xbox One and DualShock 4 controllers with the usual controller functions, plus two new features; a Share button that allows you to stream gameplay, and a voice command button that allows you to interact with Google Assistant.
-The latter allows you to say things like “I want to play PUBG with Alan and Luna” to set up a squad with specified players.
-That’s just an example, of course, as we’ve not got confirmation about Stadia titles just yet.
+The controller itself looks like a cross between the Xbox One and DualShock 4 controllers with the usual controller functions (including USB-C charging), plus two new features; a Share button that allows you to stream gameplay, and a voice command button that allows you to interact with Google Assistant.
+The latter allows you to say things like “I want to play Destiny 2 with Alan and Luna” to set up a squad with specified players.

 Google Stadia specs

 While the complete list of specs is yet to be announced, Google has confirmed the following: